engrpanda/Portable-Retropie-Mini-Arcade/README.md

 Wanna take the challenge and download Roms on your own? here are some sites that i think are safe.

--Gamulator
+-Gamulator.com

--GaROMs
+-GaROMs.com

--Retrosic
+-Retrosic.com

--ROM Hustler
+-ROM Hustler.com

--ROM World
+-ROM World.com

--ROMsMania
+-ROMsMania.com

--Emulator Zone
+-Emulator Zone.com

--CoolROM
+-CoolROM.com